esper-io/dev-docs/docs/home/console.md

 That’s it!
 It looks even easier in our [video](https://youtu.be/UkTwhFRTwgQ) Give it a try and let us know what you think, andi@esper.io.

 :::tip
 Note: The performance of Geofencing feature is dependent on accuracy of in-built GPS of devices.
 Additionally, ability to track location of the device is also dependent on WiFi, Bluetooth, cellular connectivity and internet of the device.
+This feature is not supported for Android version 4.x.
 :::

 ## Company Settings